TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 97/Psalms 97.11.md

 ---

-Light is sown for the righteous, And gladness for the upright in heart.
+Light is sown for the righteous, and gladness for the upright in heart.